raspiblitz/raspiblitz/WORKSHOP.md

 See the shopping list on the RaspiBlitz Github README.
 You need to buy all of those, and every participant also needs a short (about 1m) network cable.

-From experience start ordering two weeks before the workshop (if you need to assemble) and minimum one week if you're handing out hardware kits—even if you have Amazon Prime.
+From experience start ordering two weeks before the workshop (if you need to assemble) and minimum one week if you're handing out hardware kits - even if you have Amazon Prime.
 There is always a shipment coming late, and it's a lot of packages.

 If you like to support the RaspiBlitz project you can order a ready-2-go RaspiBlitz or a all-you-need-hardwareset for your RaspiBlitz workshop from [raspiblitz.com](https://raspiblitz.com)